ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   The waves were dutifully high
   Salty spray fell from the sky.

-  The most beautiful light bathed the coast
+  But it was the morning light,
-  The morning light, soft yet bright, had me returning again and again, and it was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.
+  soft yet bright, that had me
+  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing the most expansive bay.

-  Beyond the pebbles I walked the bay,
+  Beyond the pebbles, I walked the bay,
-  For the briefest time the bay was all mine.
+  For the briefest time, the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-